andrelouw-playgrounds/swift-solid-examples/projects/sr-oc-is.md

 you would typically pass in a response and it would figure out what type of subgoal list to show etc.
 It would use `GoalListCardViewController` to house the subgoal list and then `GoalListContentView` would be the individual list items.
 A few problems encountered here was:
-1. `ModuleGoalWithSubGoalListTableViewCell` was trying to do too much, determining a goal header and subgoal list, resulting in multiple responsibilities (breaking single responsiability)
+1. `GoalListContentView` was trying to do too much, having to manage way to many components where we don't even use all of them ever together.(breaking single responsiability)
-2. There wasn’t an option to use the subgoal list on it’s own without having to go and create a new cell on its own, i.e. one was forced to deal with the goal header AND the subgoal list.
-With the subgoal list it also forced an interface where all implementations wasn’t always needed (Breaking the Interface Segregation Principle)
+2. One was forced to deal with all the component properties of the list content view, even if we don't need them.
+An interface is forcing us to implement all of the components in the view.
+(Breaking the Interface Segregation Principle)
 3. When a new sub goal item type was added another check had to be added to the `GoalListContentView` to hide or show labels or buttons depending on the use case.
 (Breaking the open closed principle because you had to go and modify the `GoalListContentView` class instead of extending it)
+4. There is no abstration (Breaking dependency inversion)

 ### Before code snippets:
 `ModuleGoalWithSubGoalListTableViewCell.swift`